Category: Arts & Culture

 The Ross

-by Meghan Stratman The Mary Riepma Ross Media Arts Center offers an alternative to commercial movie theaters and shows the critically acclaimed films you won’t see anywhere else in town.
-Located at 13th and R...
+by Meghan Stratman The Mary Riepma Ross Media Arts Center offers an alternative to commercial movie theaters showing critically acclaimed films you won’t see anywhere else in town.
+The Ross plays an important role within...

 0